 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly communicates a specific, niche capability (interactive wizard for generating model routing configuration).
-It excels in providing explicit trigger terms in multiple languages and clearly distinguishes itself from other skills.
-The description is concise yet comprehensive, covering what the skill does and when to use it.
+This is a strong skill description that clearly communicates a specific, niche capability (interactive wizard for generating capability_tiers YAML configuration).
+It excels in trigger term coverage with both English and Japanese terms, and explicitly separates the 'what' from the 'when' with a dedicated Trigger clause.
+The description is concise yet comprehensive, making it easy for Claude to select appropriately.

 | Dimension | Reasoning | Score |